SoMa-Project/ec_grasp_planner/README.md

 export WP5_PATH=WP5_PATH=/your_path/GeometricTools/WildMagic5/SDK
 ```

-You will also need to install GDIAM.
+You will also need to install [GDIAM].
 Download the old version libgdiam-1.01.tar.gz and follow the building instructions:
 ```
 tar -xzf libgdiam-1.0.1.tar.gz
 ~/$ cd libgdiam/